Photo @FlorenciaViadana, 2018.

 The Vision of the Association of Spaceflight Professionals

-The Executive Team's whitepaper, Frontiers, was authored to showcase a vision for spaceflight professional development.
+The Executive Team's whitepaper, Frontiers, is being authored to showcase a vision for spaceflight professional development.
 It focuses on ASP's purpose, obstacles in the advancement of human spaceflight horizons, and descriptions of key sectors in the space industrial ecosystem.

-This document offers a dedicated professional development strategy, and describes ongoing developments in funding facilitation, public-private partnerships, education, and technology development.
+This document will offer a dedicated professional development strategy, and describe ongoing developments in funding facilitation, public-private partnerships, education, and technology development.

 Frontiers is a look to the human spaceflight horizon.

 NASA continues to invest in commercial human spaceflight based on its anticipated demand for LEO.
 NASA’s strategy is intended to achieve continuous presence in LEO, foster regulations that allow commerce to thrive, research long-duration human spaceflight, and expand commercial opportunity.